Overview

 Use this when the full tool menu is too large to send to the model on every turn, but you still want the agent to keep access to the same assigned toolset.

-See MCP Gateway - Search-and-Run Tool Mode for the MCP-client-facing behavior and the same mode on gateways.
+See MCP Gateway - Load Tools When Needed for the MCP-client-facing behavior and the same mode on gateways.

 Invocation Paths